An exhibition and event protesting violence against young people.

 The exhibition will be open on Saturday 9th June from 10am – 8pm.
 The exhibition will continue this summer, please contact our office to arrange a viewing.
 School groups are VERY welcome to arrange visits.

 Our community has responded with overwhelming creativity and positive energy in the aftermath of the terrible acts of violence recently committed near Gnome House.
-Please come and join us as we stand together, as one, unified community.
+The exhibition will feature both local and International artists exhibiting alongside schools, community groups and activists.

 Venue: Gnome House, 7 Blackhorse Road, London E17 6DS

-Featured artists include: Carlos Javier Ortiz, Adler Garfield, Antonio Olmos, Man & Wah, Emma Scutt, Anna Alcock, Martin Adams, James Hunter, Charlotte Colenutt, Alison Stirling, Michael D. Bowles, John Lucas, Richard Selby & Graham Clifford
+Featured artists include: Carlos Javier Ortiz, Adler Garfield, Antonio Olmos, Man & Wah, Emma Scutt, Anna Alcock, Martin Adams, James Hunter, Alison Stirling, Michael D. Bowles, John Lucas, Richard Selby & Graham Clifford

 Featured schools: Rushcroft Foundation School, Federick Bremer School, Willowbrook Primary School, Willowfield School, Kelmscott School, Big Creative Education